 The magical solution

-Barry’s conversation was very helpful for me.
-Now, when people disagree with my point of view I immediately go into an “inquisitive mode” instead of a “defensive mode” with an authentic desire to see things through their eyes.
+Barry’s conversation was very helpful to me.
+Now, when people disagree with my point of view, I immediately go into an “inquisitive mode,” instead of a “defensive mode,” with an authentic desire to see things through their eyes.